 - Reduction in the purchase price provided by the seller

 - Debt cancellation that is a gift, bequest, devise or inheritance

-If you’re unsure how to account for a forgiven debt, talk to an experienced tax advisor.
+If you’re unsure how to account for a forgiven debt, talk to a tax preparer, or an experienced tax advisor.
 The best time to consult with a tax attorney is before you enter into a cancellation agreement, to see if you’ll qualify for an exclusion or exception and avoid unnecessary payments.

 If you want more information on this area of law, see our tax overview.